bmeyers202/Language-Parser/README.md

 #### Significant Design Decisions:

     * All tokens are printed as they are encountered and this happens in the semantics.l file
-    * All pass or fail statements are generated in the syntax.y file, after each line is finished reading
+    * Pass or fail statements are in semantics.l functions and called from the syntax.y file, after each line is finished reading
-    * Error flags are set in the semantics.l file to communicate errors with the syntax.y file
+    * Each line is seperated in the output by "*'s" to make for easier reading

 #### Extra features: